erai2/local/README.md

 These routines are intentionally simple so you can adapt them to your own web interfaces, chatbots or analytics tools.

-## SuamSaJuAnalyzer Web Page
+## SuriAnalyzer Web Page

-A simple Streamlit page `saju_page.py` provides a UI for storing and searching Suam Myeongri theory.
+A simple Streamlit page `saju_page.py` provides a UI for storing and searching Suri theory.
 Launch it with:

 ```bash
 streamlit run saju_page.py